akshu354/youtube-channel-tracker/README.md

-# Youtube Channel Tracker(Phyics Wallah Analytics)
+# Youtube Channel Tracker(Physics Wallah Analytics)

 This project is an end-to-end data analytics pipeline that extracts, processes, and visualizes the Physics Wallah YouTube channel data using Python, MySQL, and Power BI